pitivi/pitivi/docs/QA_Scenarios.md

 ## Test Split

-1. Start with at least one clip in thee timeline.
+1. Start with at least one clip in the timeline.
     -   Make sure you are somewhat familiar with it, so that you can spot problems during playback.
 2. Click the razor tool
     -   a vertical trimming bar should appear across the timeline at the horizontal mouse position.